grocy/grocy-desktop/README.md

 ## How to update

-Just download and execute the [latest release installer](https://releases.grocy.info/latest-desktop). grocy and Barcode Buddy (if enabled) can also be updated separately (see the `grocy` and `Barcode Buddy` menu in the top menu bar).
+Just download and execute the [latest release installer](https://releases.grocy.info/latest-desktop).
+Grocy and Barcode Buddy (if enabled) can also be updated separately (see the `Grocy` and `Barcode Buddy` menu in the top menu bar).

 ## How to backup/restore

-All user data can be exported and restored as a ZIP file (see the `grocy` and `Barcode Buddy` (if enabled) menu in the top menu bar).
+All user data can be exported and restored as a ZIP file (see the `Grocy` and `Barcode Buddy` (if enabled) menu in the top menu bar).

 ## Localization

 Grocy Desktop is fully localizable - the default language is English (integrated into code), a German localization is always maintained by me.

-You can easily help translating grocy on [Transifex](https://www.transifex.com/grocy/grocy-desktop/dashboard/) if your language is incomplete or not available yet.
+You can easily help translating Grocy on [Transifex](https://www.transifex.com/grocy/grocy-desktop/dashboard/) if your language is incomplete or not available yet.

 Any translation which once reached a completion level of 70 % will be included in releases.

-Grocy Desktop and grocy will use automatically the localization based on your system language, if available.
+Grocy Desktop and Grocy will use automatically the localization based on your system language, if available.

 ## Barcode Buddy integration

-[Barcode Buddy](https://github.com/Forceu/barcodebuddy) is a community contributed barcode helper tool for grocy and can be activated via `File -> Enable Barcode Buddy`.
+[Barcode Buddy](https://github.com/Forceu/barcodebuddy) is a community contributed barcode helper tool for Grocy and can be activated via `File -> Enable Barcode Buddy`.

 ## External access

-Both, grocy and Barcode Buddy (if enabled), can be optionally accessed from external machines, external access can be enabled via `File -> Enable external access` (please accept the native Windows firewall question accordingly).
+Both, Grocy and Barcode Buddy (if enabled), can be optionally accessed from external machines, external access can be enabled via `File -> Enable external access` (please accept the native Windows firewall question accordingly).
 See the status bar for information about the URLs.

 _This should only be used in trusted (local) networks._